mojaloop/merchant-payment-docs/First Sprint Features/DFSP user management.md

     * Super Admin
         * assigned by Hub user
         * assign roles and create roles
-        * view records and reports of eveery records in related DFSP
+        * view records and reports of every records in related DFSP
     * Maker
         * add new merchant records
         * edit existing merchant records